Materials and waste

 Minimizing waste and responsible use of resources are one of our focus areas in the Skanska Color Palette™ and our Journey to Deep Green™.

 Skanska's focus on resource efficiency involves reducing self-generated waste, which can be avoided by better planning, procurement, transport and storage.
 Diverting construction waste from landfill centers on reuse, recycling and recovery.
 Since 2008, the Group has tracked self-generated waste as a key performance indicator.
+More than 10 years later, the self-generated waste that goes to landfill across the Group has declined from close to 30 percent to less than 6 percent, demonstrating this commitment and the systems and processes behind it.

 The Skanska Color Palette™ focuses on increased material efficiency: reuse and recycling of materials and products.
 It challenges us to produce zero self-generated construction waste in our projects.